 I’m not a fan of long-winded, elaborate recipes, I prefer quick and simple, but you can still pick a herb or a spice that can change the dish completely and give it a little pizzazz.

 Now one factor in the Peaty diet, is that he leans toward foods that are easily digestible.
 This is why seafood is preferred and the same with ripe fruit.
-Together they work their magic providing enzymes and sugar that assist in digestion, as well as helping to provide the ‘two carb to one protein’ ratio ensuring the protein is metabolised more easily in the body.
+Together they work their magic providing enzymes and sugar that assist in digestion, as well as helping to provide the ‘two carb to one protein’ ratio ensuring the blood sugar is balanced in the meal.

 So here’s a little recipe that I put together the other day…